petitnau/algorand-vaults/README.md

 cancel() { }
 ```

-The cancel function can only be called **from the recovery address**, and only after a withdrawal request has been sent (therefore, only while the contract is in state `requesting`).
-Once called, the contract will go back to the `waiting` state, thus disabling the finalize function, and requiring another withdraw call to be made for any further withdrawal request.
+The preconditions ensure that the function is called from the recovery address, and only after a withdrawal request has been sent (i.e., only when the contract is in the `requesting` state).
+After the call, the contract will return to the `waiting` state, thus disabling the finalize function.

 # TEAL implementation

 ## Escrow account
-**Teal**

 ```java
 #pragma version 3